-- (1) Directive 2011/65/EU prohibits the use of lead in electrical and electronic equipment placed on the market. - (2) Compliant pin connector systems are used in high speed digitizers, radiofrequency and wave signal sources, and wireless test equipment.
-Lead-free compliant pin connector systems are not yet used in industrial monitoring and control instruments (IMCIs).
-IMCIs have higher performance and reliability requirements than other electrical and electronic equipment, and the reliability of lead-free substitutes is not ensured under these conditions. - (3) In order to allow manufacturers to make lead-free components technically practicable and to sufficiently demonstrate their reliability when used in IMCIs, the use of lead in other than C-press compliant pin connector systems for industrial monitoring and control instruments should therefore be exempted from the prohibition until 31 December 2020.
-In view of the innovation cycles for IMCIs this is a relatively short transition period which is unlikely to have adverse impacts on innovation. - (4) In accordance with the repair-as-produced principle of Article 4(4) of Directive 2011/65/EU, which is meant to extend the lifetime of compliant products once placed on the market, spare parts shall benefit from this exemption past its end date without time limitations. - (5) Directive 2011/65/EU should therefore be amended accordingly,

-OJ L 174, 1.7.2011, p.
+- (1) Directive 2011/65/EU prohibits the use of lead in electrical and electronic equipment placed on the market. - (2) Both the substitution of lead in dielectric ceramic in capacitors for a rated voltage of less than 125 V AC or 250 V DC used in industrial monitoring and control instruments (IMCIs) and the substitution of these components in IMCIs are still technically impracticable. - (3) Although the substitution of lead in low voltage ceramic capacitors is possible for other applications, the use of these lead-free components in IMCIs requires manufacturers to redesign their IMCIs or parts thereof, and requalify the new designs, in order to make them technically practicable and to demonstrate reliability.
+The use of lead in low voltage ceramic capacitors for industrial monitoring and control instruments should therefore be exempted from the prohibition until 31 December 2020.
+In view of the innovation cycles for IMCIs this is a relatively short transition period which is unlikely to have adverse impacts on innovation. - (4) In accordance with the repair-as-produced principle of Directive 2011/65/EU, which is meant to extend the lifetime of compliant products once placed on the market, spare parts shall benefit from this exemption past its end date without time limitations. - (5) Directive 2011/65/EU should therefore be amended accordingly, - 3 OJ L 174, 1.7.2011, p.
 88.